mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 Welcome to the Mixpanel Session Replay iOS SDK(Closed Alpha)!

 Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.

+For any questions about Session Replay or iOS Alpha access, please reach out to your Account Manager.
+Note: as our Alpha program is early access, our functionality may have bugs and cause crashes.
+Be sure to test thoroughly before enabling in production.

 # Quick Start Guide